 Here is a plan to help you grow your salon business.

-Know your customer
+Know your Customer

 Social media is the best and easiest way to let your potential customers know that you offer the best service.
 List all the social media platforms where your potential customers spend time.
-Now, knowing where your customers engage, also find what interests them.
+Now, knowing where your customers engage, find what interests them.
 Write interesting and valuable content about topics that engage your potential customers.

-Get found on Google
+Get Found on Google